 Travelling by train is maybe the most comfortable way to move around in Finland.
-It is not fast or cheap.
+However, it is not fast or cheap.
 We recommended comparing prices and making bookings early.
 To save some money, taking a flight or a bus may become cheaper.

 Trains are safe, clean and of good quality.
 You can buy additional services including drinks, food, a cabin or car transportation.
 If the budget is not a concern, we recommend trying an overnight train from the south to the north.

 Have you travelled by train in Finland?
 Tell us about your experiences!
 Or join our Finland-related Facebook group: Travelling and Living in Finland and get nice travel ideas.

 About the Author